pulumi/terraform-provider-newrelic/website/docs/d/plugin.html.markdown

 # Data Source: newrelic\_plugin

 Use this data source to get information about a specific installed plugin in New Relic.
-More information on Terraform's data sources can be found [here](https://www.terraform.io/docs/configuration/data-sources.html).

 Each plugin published to New Relic's Plugin Central is assigned a [GUID](https://docs.newrelic.com/docs/plugins/plugin-developer-resources/planning-your-plugin/parts-plugin#guid).
 Once you have installed a plugin into your account it is assigned an ID.
 This account-specific ID is required when creating Plugins alert conditions.